Who must file campaign disclosure reports?

 Elections website?

 Yes.
-These publications are available from either the State Board of Elections
+These publications are available from the State Board of Elections.
+You may download manuals and

 brochures from our site.